Building cladding inspections in Moreland

 Determining a building's level of risk

-Where buildings are determined to pose a life safety risk, the Municipal Building Surveyor can make an emergency order to address immediate building safety issues to prevent loss of life.
+If a building is determined to pose a life safety risk, the Municipal Building Surveyor can make an emergency order to address immediate building safety issues to prevent loss of life.

 Roles and responsibilities

-The VBA is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.
+The Victorian Building Authority (VBA) is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.

 Moreland Council has no legislative ability to investigate or take action in respect to the actions of licensed building practitioners.